 At this point in life, you’ve been to at least one doctor’s appointment.
 What to expect from the initial preventative visit may be similar.

 Upon arrival, the receptionist should provide a new patient packet to fill out.
-While in the waiting room, you’ll answer past and current health and social questions about yourself and family members.
+While in the waiting room, you’ll answer past and current health and social questions about yourself and your family members.

 Then, your provider checks your height, weight, blood pressure, BMI (body mass index) and basic vision to start.
 Reviewing information from the patient packet, you and your doctor should discuss your situation.